venice1200/MiSTer_i2c2oled/README.md

 * Option `SSD1309`
   Set to "yes" if you use an SSD1309 Display, "no" is default.
-  This Option activates an one line offset.
+  This Option activates a one line offset.

 * Option `SSH1106`
   Set to "yes" if you use an SSH1106 Display, "no" is default.
   This Option activates different Display Ram addressing .

 * Option `ONECOLOR`
-  Set to "yes" if you want to use the new "OneColor" and alternatively the "Original" Pictures with header.
+  Set to "yes" if you want to use the new "OneColor" and "Original" Two-Color Pictures.
-  Set to "no" (default) uses only "Original" Pictures with Header.
+  Set to "no" (default) uses only the "Original" Pictures with Header.
   This Option inverts the first 16 lines.

 * Option `INVERTHEADER`